4IceG/luci-app-sms-tool/README.md

 Luci-app-sms-tool is a mini gui for handling messages via sms_tool application/project https://eko.one.pl/?p=openwrt-sms_tool Works with mPCI-E and USB 3G/LTE modems.

-Works at now only read and delete sms.
+Works at now only read/delete sms and USSD tab.
 Other tabs are invisible ... not described ..

 ## Installation